Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

     target:         not much relevant, but none is preferred.
     ```

-(*) Notice that your DRC filter is supposed to be referenced on your mid frequency region from your listening position averaged response.
+(*) *It is supposed that your DRC pcm FIR has been referenced on your mid frequency region from your listening position averaged response.*

 7. Play the limited pink noise track on the LEFT channel loudspeaker.